ammr01/regex_parser_V2/README.md

 ## Configuration File Format

-The configuration file defines the fields to extract, along with their regex and capture groups.
+The configuration file defines the fields to extract, along with their regex and matching method.
 Each line should follow this format:

 ```plaintext
 <field_name>:<matching_method>:<regex>